bryanroscoe/aqicn/README.md

 ####How To use

-Just install the needed libraries below and python 3.4 and you are good to go.
+Just install the needed libraries below and Python 3.4 and you are good to go.

-If you UnicodeException you made need to set the enviroment variable PYTHONIOENCODING to utf-8
+If you UnicodeException you made need to set the environment variable PYTHONIOENCODING to utf-8

 ####Output